publishpress/PublishPress-Future/readme.txt

 - Update language files
 - Update composer files for dev dependencies
 - Optimize the workflow editor script size by removing unused validation libs
+- Moved the Step Data Flow panel from the developer mode to the advanced mode
+- Improve visualization of available variables on the selected step
+- Moved the global variables to the Step Data Flow panel

 ## [3.4.0.1] - 20 Jun, 2024